dsharlet/ComputerAlgebra/README.md

 Basic Usage
 -----------

-This section is basically a reproduction of the **Intro** project in the repo.
+This section is basically a reproduction of the **Demo** project in the repo.

 Here are some examples of creating expressions: